vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Virtual-Machine-Security-Parameters.md

 Introduction
 ------------

-VMware vSphere has evolved over two decades with new features and functionality.
-The default settings for vSphere components have also evolved over time, as VMware balances change in the ecosystem with the need for security by default.
-As these changes have occurred, security guidance and best practices baselines for VMware products have tried to balance three things: security impact, operational impact, and auditability.
+Security guidance and best practices baselines for vSphere balance three things: security impact, operational impact, and auditability.

 Security impact is straightforward, insofar as any guidance should decrease risk, and increase confidentiality, integrity, and/or availability.
 Security is always a tradeoff, though, and that’s where operational impact applies.
 Some potential security controls have detrimental effects on the performance or operation of workloads.
 For instance, using the now-deprecated svga.vgaOnly control, present in older guidance, means that modern guest operating systems will not operate correctly (impacting availability).
 Environments are still free to use svga.vgaOnly as they see fit, but it is no longer part of our baseline recommendations.